Craft eyes. Plastic eyes. Safety eyes. Animal eyes. They’re called lots of different things!

 You can use them for both sewn and crocheted softies.
 I’ve even used them in applique wall hangings.
 I just use a pair of wire cutters to snip off the post that sticks out after you attach the washers.

 I’ve made a video (below) that shows you how to install them.
 In the video I’m demonstrating on a crocheted stuffed animal, but you can use these eyes in sewn softies as well.
 You just need to poke a hole!
-I like to use this ball point awl.
+I like to use a ball point awl.
 It creates a hole by stretching the fibers around the opening instead of by cutting any of the threads.
 If you cut a hole in stretchy knit fabric, that hole can run over time, just like a ladder in your stockings.

 I prefer eyes with ridged shanks and plastic washers.
 I feel like they hold the best BUT they’re harder to use with smaller size eyes.
 It’s just really hard to hold such tiny pieces straight while you push the very tight washer on!
 So for the smallest eyes (4.5 mm) you’ll get smooth shanks and metal washers instead.
 They’re still small, fussy pieces, but they’re not nearly as hard to work with.
 Also – 4.5 mm eyes are so small that I really only use them for small felt softies – the kind of softies that stand on a shelf instead of being played with a lot.